Wrist Arthroscopy

 What is wrist arthroscopy?

-A surgical procedure to diagnose and treat wrist joint problems.
+A surgical procedure using a small camera to visualize and treat wrist joint problems.

 What are the benefits of wrist arthroscopy?

-What is the recovery time for wrist arthroscopy?
+What is the typical recovery time after wrist arthroscopy?

 Will I need physical therapy after wrist arthroscopy?

-Possibly, to regain strength and range of motion.
+Possibly, to regain strength and range of motion in the wrist.

 How soon can I return to normal activities after wrist arthroscopy?